-Guide to LinkedIn API and Alternatives
+Guide to Google News API and Alternatives

 In the world of finance and data analytics, having direct access to reliable financial data is essential.
 Google Finance was once a widely used API for real-time stock data, but it was officially discontinued, creating a demand for alternative ways to access financial information.